Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 ADHD burnout in women is not ordinary tiredness, and it is not a character flaw.
 It is what happens when a brain with a different attention and regulation system spends years compensating in silence, often without a diagnosis to explain why everything costs more.
 The conventional explanation says women are simply stretched thin by modern life.
 That answer ignores the specific, measurable load that undiagnosed and late-diagnosed ADHD adds on top.

 The real mechanism is cumulative.
-Chronic effort to appear neurotypical, combined with hormonal fluctuations that move the goalposts every month, produces a deep physiological depletion that ordinary rest does not fix.
+Chronic effort to appear neurotypical, combined with hormonal fluctuations that move the goalposts every month, produces a deep physical depletion that ordinary rest does not fix.
 Here is what is actually happening, why it lands harder on women, and the evidence-based steps that help you recover.

 Why ADHD burnout hits women harder

 Two things compound for women specifically.
 The first is late diagnosis.
 As Patricia Quinn and Manisha Madhoo documented in their 2014 review of ADHD in women, the condition is systematically under-recognised in girls, who more often present with the inattentive type — quiet, daydreaming, internally disorganised — rather than the disruptive hyperactivity that gets boys referred.
-In the UK, childhood ADHD has historically been diagnosed in boys far more often than girls, yet adult referrals are closer to parity, which tells you how many women reached adulthood undiagnosed and self-managing.
+In the UK, childhood ADHD has historically been diagnosed in boys far more often than girls, yet adult referrals sit much closer to parity, which tells you how many women reached adulthood undiagnosed and self-managing.

 The hormonal layer most articles miss